 26. Romania

-Romania is a top destination for many digital nomads due to it having the fastest internet in the EU, interesting history, and stunning landscapes.
-They officially announced their digital nomad visa at the end of 2021, which allows visa holders to stay in the country for 12 months.
-Romania’s cost of living is low as the country is trying to re-activate its economy, which is perfect if you’re planning to stay for long periods of time.
+Romania is a top destination for many digital nomads because it has the fastest internet in the EU, an interesting history, and gorgeous landscapes.
+Romania’s digital nomad visa allows visa holders to stay in the country for one year, which can be extended for another year.
+Romania’s cost of living is low, which is perfect if you plan to stay for an extended period.

 Requirements: